MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 This example uses an equal-weight load balancing rule between the two regions.
 Azure Front Door is configured with:

-   - A custom domain and a transport-layer security (TLS) certificate that are named the same as the application host name, for example `www.contoso.com`.
+   - A custom domain and a transport-layer security (TLS) certificate that is named the same as the application host name, for example `www.contoso.com`.

    - One origin per region where the application is deployed.
 Each origin is an [Azure Application Gateway](/azure/application-gateway/overview) instance.